ECEP Alliance Group Photo

 The ECEP Alliance includes 29 states – Alabama, Arkansas, California, Connecticut, Georgia, Hawaii, Illinois, Indiana, Iowa, Kentucky, Maryland, Massachusetts, Maine, Minnesota, Mississippi, Nevada, New Hampshire, New Mexico, North Carolina, Pennsylvania, Ohio, Oregon, Rhode Island, South Carolina, Texas, Utah, Virginia, Washington, Wisconsin – and the U.S. territory of Puerto Rico.

-Funded by NSF since 2012, ECEP is a nationally recognized leader in equity-focused computer science education research and policy.
+Funded by NSF since 2012, ECEP is a nationally recognized leader in computer science education research and policy.
 ECEP is headquartered within The University of Texas at Austin’s Texas Advanced Computing Center’s (TACC) Expanding Pathways in Computing (EPIC) unit.
-TACC, in partnership with Co-PIs from UT Austin’s College of Education, Indiana University Bloomington, The University of California at Irvine, and the Massachusetts Green High Performance Computing Center serves as the backbone organization for ECEP, facilitating communications and services.
+TACC, in partnership with Co-PIs from UT Austin’s College of Education, Michigan State University, and the Kapor Foundation, serves as the backbone organization for ECEP, facilitating communications and services.

 News & Current Events